kamshory/OTP-Pi/README.md

 # System Requirement

 OTP-Pi requires Raspberry Pi 3 Model B or higher.
 Minimum RAM is 1 GB and SD Card minimum is 16 GB.
 32GB SD Card is recommended.
 Power supply 5 Volt 3 Ampre to prevent the Raspberry Pi from operating with under voltage.
+RTC DS3231 installed on Raspberry Pi.

 # Feature